bawbgale/jetphotos-translator/README.md

 # jetphotos-translator

-Given an aircraft tail number, this gets photo urls from jetphotos.com
+Given an aircraft tail number, this gets photo urls and photographer name from jetphotos.com.
+Function returns the first image as an HTML page with image tag and photographer name in caption.
+Batch mode returns CSV of tail numbers, photo URLs, and photographer names.

 Uses [Serverless](https://serverless.com/) framework